-The Group estimates expected credit loss for all financial assets carried at amortised cost or fair value through consolidated statement of income except for equity instruments.
+The Group estimates expected credit loss for all financial assets carried at amortised cost or fair value through consolidated and the cost of the cstatement of income except for equity instruments.
 The determination of expected credit loss involves significant use of external and internal data and assumptions.
-Refer note 2.5 impairment of financial assets for more information.
+Refer note 2.6 impairment of financial assets for more information.